DavidAbram/do-ssl/README.md

 ### Auto-renew SSL certificates

-If you successfully issued the certificates, configure auto-renewal.
+If you successfully issued the certificate, you can configure auto-renewal.
 Auto-renewal is achieved using systemd service (timer) on master server:

 1. Configure provided ``systemd/renew.service`` to point to correct absolute path on the line ``ExecStart=/home/user/digitalocean-ssl/renew.sh``